Clavinet: Others

 In 1975, keyboardist Dave MacRae played the clavinet on Bill Oddie's song "The Funky Gibbon" performed by The Goodies.
 Oddie recalled that MacRae's playing had a "very Stevie Wonder-type feel to it ...
 And then I literally started whacking the top of the grand piano.
 So the actual rhythm-track of 'The Funky Gibbon' has only got me and Dave on it."

 The Clavinet was used in funk music, often played through a wah-wah pedal.
 It can be heard on Bill Withers' "Use Me" and Funkadelic's "A Joyful Process".
 Billy Preston used a Clavinet on several songs, such as his own "Outa-Space" (1972) and the Rolling Stones' "Doo Doo Doo Doo Doo (Heartbreaker)" (1973).
 Herbie Hancock featured the Clavinet prominently on the albums Head Hunters (1973) and Man-Child (1975), and both he and Chick Corea regularly played the instrument.

 The first reggae recording to feature the Clavinet was the Termites' "Attractive Girl" (1967).
 Bob Marley and the Wailers' "Could You Be Loved" (1980) is driven by a Clavinet riff played by Earl Lindo, as is Wonder's Marley-influenced track "Master Blaster (Jammin')", played by Wonder himself.

 The Band's Garth Hudson played a Clavinet fed through a wah-wah pedal on "Up on Cripple Creek" (1969).
 Keith Emerson played the instrument on Emerson, Lake & Palmer's cover of "Nut Rocker", heard on 1971's Pictures at an Exhibition.
 George Duke regularly used a Clavinet when playing with Frank Zappa and solo, using the Castle Bar modification.
 Peter Hammill used the Clavinet as his main keyboard instrument on Van der Graaf Generator's Godbluff (1975).
-Led Zeppelin's John Paul Jones played a Clavinet on "Trampled Under Foot", as did Daryl Dragon on Captain & Tennille's "Love Will Keep Us Together" (both 1975).
+Led Zeppelin's John Paul Jones played a Clavinet on "Trampled Under Foot", as did Daryl Dragon on Captain & Tennille's "Love Will Keep Us Together"(both 1975).
 Late seventies hit singles to feature a Clavinet include Steely Dan's "Kid Charlemagne" and Fleetwood Mac's "You Make Loving Fun".

-Lachy Doley uses the Clavinet (with the Castle Bar modification) as one of his main instruments.
+Lachy Doley uses the Clavinet (with the Castle Bar modification, similar to a guitar's whammy bar) as one of his main instruments.
 His YouTube videos showing him use the mod's tremolo arm have gone viral.
 He bought his first Clavinet second-hand aged 17 for $150; the modification had already been made at the time he bought this.
 The signal from the Clavinet is fed into a Dunlop Cry Baby wah-wah pedal, then into a Fender Deville amplifier.